 you shouldn’t listen to other horse owners that can tell you what they are using or what they didn’t like because every horse is different just as we are.

 Some are more sensitive to foods, and some are not.
 It also is determined by the type of exercise that your horse does.

 I have listed some common types of horse supplements below:

 - senior horses

 - horse maintenance

-“which horse supplements are best for my horse”? or
+Which horse supplements are best for your horse?